 Optimization sequence

-I divided the test period into two equal samples for this study purpose.
+I divided the test period into two equal samples for the purpose of this study.
 The first period will run from November 04, 2020, until July 13, 2021.
 The second period will run from July 13, 2021, until December 01, 2021.
 I will optimize the stop loss and the target during the first period.
 I will call this period “IS”, meaning “In the Sample”.
 Then I will check this optimization during the second period.
 I will call this period the “OOS” meaning “Out Of the Sample”.

 Stop-loss and target optimization

-Now I will naively run the optimizer of the variables on the stop-loss and the target.
-First, I will optimize the stop-loss positioning and later the target.
-I will select the stop-loss and target values that give the best return during the “In the Sample” period and then verify this setting on the “Out Of the sample” period.
+Now, I will naively run the optimizer of the variables on the stop-loss and the target.
+First, I will optimize the stop-loss positioning and the target.
+I will select the stop-loss and target values that give the best return during the “In the Sample” period and verify this setting on the “Out Of the sample” period.

 Optimization of the stop-loss